Gainesville Recreational Vehicle Accident Lawyer

 - Employers of negligent parties

 You can also be liable if you contributed to your recreational vehicle accident or injury.
-Florida has a pure comparative negligence system, which means that everyone who contributes to an accident shares liability.
+Florida has a modified comparative negligence system with a 51% bar to recovery, which means that everyone who contributes to an accident shares liability.
 Sharing fault will mean that your financial award will be affected.

 We’ll Help You Seek Damages For All of Your RV Accident Injuries